 Your heart is affected by strain and stress.
 This means, whenever you are upset, the rapid pace of your heartbeat can age and damage the muscles of your heart.
 Your heart just wasn’t designed to take the wear and tear of unneeded stress.

 Resentment, since it is a form of stress can cause mental health issues.
 For instance, if you refuse to forgive someone, you hold stress and resentment inside.
 This can cause depression or anxiety depending on how you secretly feel about the situation.

 While most people who are resentful say being estranged from another doesn’t bother them, often they are lying.
 Things usually put more strain on an individual’s mental health than they want to admit.

 3. Healthier immune system

 The energy it takes to hold resentment can weaken the body, especially the immune system.
 This can make us more supceptable to physical illnesses.
 Letting go of resentments refuels the body.
-When learning how to let go of resentment, you learn the benefits of strengthening the immune system naturally.
+When you let your resentment go, you actually strengthen your immune system naturally.

 4. Better relationships

 If you are holding resentment toward someone, you will carry this feeling into other relationships.
 It’s true.